awakcon1234/BoatRacing/README.md

 Race logic highlights:
 - With checkpoints configured, laps count only after collecting all checkpoints in order; if no checkpoints are set, crossing finish counts the lap.
-- Entering the pit area (when configured) adds a fixed time penalty to the racer’s total time.
+ - Entering the pit area (when configured) adds a fixed time penalty to the racer’s total time, and also counts as finish for lap progression when the lap’s checkpoints are done.
  - Moving forward before the countdown ends (false start) adds a fixed time penalty.
 	- You can disable pit and false-start penalties via config flags.
 - Results are broadcast sorted by total time = elapsed + penalties.